BRUITS MARRONS

 _________________________________________________________________________

-IMAGES: The first three photos are part of the action Balade avec Julius, where the book 52 Niggers by Stacy Hardy, featuring Julius Eastman's face on the cover, is placed in front of different landscapes.
+IMAGES: The first photo is by Rafael Frazão.
+The three followings are part of the action Balade avec Julius, where the book 52 Niggers by Stacy Hardy, featuring Julius Eastman's face on the cover, is placed in front of different landscapes.
 First image: in front of a photo by Jay Ramier (Juke Joint, 2021) exhibited at the Palais de Tokyo.
 Second image: in front of the statue of Zumbi dos Palmares (hero of Black resistance in Brazil and creator of the Quilombo dos Palmares) in Salvador de Bahia.
 Third image: in front of the statue of Toussaint Louverture, hero of the Haitian revolution, in Bordeaux, France.

 Fourth image: a photo of Calixto Neto, onto whose body a photograph of Julius Eastman, taken by photographer Marbeth, is projected.